TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 8. Deals
     1. See all Deals
     2. Current Offers
+        1. Bing Page Deals
-        1. Home Laptop &.
+        2. Home Laptop &.
 Desktop Deals
-        2. Professional Laptop &.
+        3. Professional Laptop &.
 Desktop Deals
-        3. ThinkPad &.
+        4. ThinkPad &.
 ThinkCentre QuickShips
-        4. Accessories Closeout Sale
+        5. Accessories Closeout Sale
-        5. Deals for Students and Educators
+        6. Deals for Students and Educators
-        6. Outlet
+        7. Outlet
-        7. See all Current Offers
+        8. See all Current Offers
     3. See all Deals

 9. Which PC is right for me?